chanzuckerberg/miniwdl/CONTRIBUTING.md

 The Makefile has a few typical flows:

 - `make` or `make test` runs the full test suite with code coverage report (takes several minutes)
-- `make qtest` runs most of the tests more quickly (by omitting some slower cases, and not tracking coverage)
+- `make qtest` runs most of the tests more quickly (by omitting some slower cases, not tracking coverage, and failing fast)
 - `make pretty` reformats the code with `ruff format`
 - `make check` validates the code with `ruff check` and `mypy`